 How accurate is potency testing?

-While THC and CBD potency testing kits are sold in some legal medical marijuana states, the accuracy and reliability of these at-home kits is questionable at best.
+While THC and CBD potency testing kits are sold in some legal marijuana states, the accuracy and reliability of these at-home kits are questionable at best.
 Human error and contaminated samples can lead to false or misleading results.
-For accurate and timely potency testing, it’s important to use a third party independent marijuana testing laboratory like Modern Canna Science.
-Our company leverages more than five decades of assurance and quality control analysis experience to measure the purity and safety of all cannabinoid-containing products.
+For accurate and timely potency testing, it’s important to use a third party independent marijuana testing laboratory like Modern Canna.
+Our company leverages more than five decades of quality assurance and quality control experience to measure the purity and safety of all cannabinoid-containing products.

-With the aid of professional cannabis potency testing, consumers have a clear idea of what they are putting into their bodies, and can look for the best strains that work for their symptoms.
+With professional cannabis potency testing, consumers have a clear idea of what they are putting into their bodies, and can look for the best strains that work for their specific symptoms.

 Additional Cannabis Potency Testing Resources

 - Herb, What’s It Like To Smoke A High-CBD, Low-THC Strain? http://herb.co/2016/10/03/high-cbd-low-thc-strain/

 - GrowWeedEasy, How Do THC, CBN & CBD Relate to Marijuana Potency? http://www.growweedeasy.com/thc-cbd-cbn-when-to-harv http://www.maps.org/news-letters/v09n3/v09n3_20-22_.pdf est-marijuana